daniel-gabby-research/tmp/docs/courses/cb&b 634/2024-09-03/index.md

 ---

 # Standards in Healthcare and Computing

+## 0. Learning Objectives
+- Explain why we need data standards.
+- Identify examples of hierarchical data formats and relate them to common data structures.
+- Discuss which data standards are most appropriate for which data.
+Give examples of informatics-specific data standards and state their domains.

 ## 1. Definition of Standards

 - **Government Context**: Requirements, compliance measures, or minimum qualification criteria